junxit/us-congress-bills-111/metadata.md

 - 2009-01-07 — Mr. Towns moved to suspend the rules and pass the bill.
 - 2009-01-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 359 - 58 (Roll no. 5). (text: CR H42-43)
 - 2009-01-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 359 - 58 (Roll no. 5).(text: CR H42-43)
+- 2009-01-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.